Mohitkumar6122/Customer-Segmentation/README.md

 * Recency (R): Who have purchased recently?
 Number of days since last purchase (least recency)
 * Frequency (F): Who has purchased frequently?
 It means the total number of purchases. ( high frequency)
 * Monetary Value(M): Who have high purchase amount?
 It means the total money customer spent (high monetary value)

+RFM modeling groups each customer on basis of their RFM score.

+Also K-means algorithm starts with a first group of randomly selected centroids, which are used as the beginning points for every cluster, and then performs iterative (repetitive) calculations to optimize the positions of the centroids.

+I used K-means clustering to group each customer according to their RFM score and predicted the Membership of each customer.

 ## DATASET
 Datasert for this Segementation is taken from UCI Machine Learning repository,More information can be found from [here](http://archive.ics.uci.edu/ml/datasets/online+retail)